danidiaz/dep-t-advice/README.md

 There are conversion functions between the two versions of `Advice`.

+See [this thread](https://discourse.haskell.org/t/decorate-your-records-of-functions-with-this-weird-trick/3675) in the Haskell Discourse for more info.

 ## Historical aside

 According to Wikipedia, the term "advice" in the sense of aspect-oriented